WIVB-TV: Carriage disputes

-WIVB-TV has had significant contract disputes with both of the major cable television providers in the station's coverage area, Time Warner Cable (which covers most of Western New York) and Atlantic Broadband (which covers much of its Northern Pennsylvania area as well as the rest of the Western New York region).
+WIVB-TV has had significant contract disputes with both of the major cable television providers in the station's coverage area, Time Warner Cable (now Spectrum) which covers most of Western New York and Atlantic Broadband (now Breezeline) which covers much of its Northern Pennsylvania area as well as the rest of the Western New York region.
 In both cases, WIVB-TV demanded a rights fee of 25 cents per month per subscriber (in addition to another 25 cents for sister station WNLO) and refused to allow the carriers the right to carry the signal.
-The agreement with Time Warner expired on October 2, 2008.
-WIVB-TV and WNLO were taken off Time Warner Cable at 12:30 a.m. on October 3 and were replaced with CBS College Sports Network and HBO Family respectively when an agreement between LIN Television and Time Warner Cable could not be reached.
-According to the station, LIN Television and Time Warner Cable were still trying to work on a deal even after the channels were dropped.
+The agreement with Time Warner Cable expired on October 2, 2008.
+WIVB-TV and WNLO were taken off Time Warner Cable at 12:30 a.m. on October 3 and were replaced with CBS College Sports Network and HBO Family respectively when an agreement between LIN TV and Time Warner Cable could not be reached.
+According to the station, LIN TV and Time Warner Cable were still trying to work on a deal even after the channels were dropped.
 Time Warner Cable stated negotiations broke off at the time of the shutoff.

 After that, WIVB-TV openly advocated for Time Warner Cable customers to switch to Dish Network.
 Time Warner Cable, in turn, gave away free antennas and struck a deal with the Buffalo Bills Radio Network to simulcast the audio of the games on cable channel 4.
 Buffalo Bills games and some CBS programs were restored in Niagara County through Toronto-based CTV station CFTO-TV (and in other parts of the region through WROC-TV and WSEE-TV).
 In Erie, Cattaraugus, Allegany, and western Steuben counties, WIVB-TV continues to (in addition to block its signal) enforce its syndication exclusivity on Bills games preventing them from being brought in from another market.
 An agreement was reached between LIN TV and Time Warner Cable on October 29 allowing WIVB-TV and WNLO to return to Time Warner channel lineups.
 The deal, the financial terms of which were not made available, was to expire on May 31, 2013.